-To make connections between stories of temptation and why people can find it difficult to be good.
 To learn that religious believers use commands or guidance to help them decide what is right from wrong.
 Is this always clear?

-To learn if religions say that God inspires their rules for living, where do non-religious people look for quidance?
+To learn if religions say that God inspires their rules for living, where do non-religious people look for guidance?